Made in Britain: A Love Letter to Exceptional Craft

 3. Eleanor Pritchard - textile designer, based in London

 Eleanor Pritchard’s woven textiles sing of the stories of the places which inspired their composition and hues.
 The results are truly sensational.
 She writes of being profoundly moved by the words of poet John Clare ‘…I found the poems in the fields and only wrote them down…’ (1793-1864).
 Her collections are deeply personal, and in her own words grounded in ‘place, history, vernacular architecture and the timeless rhythm of walking through an agricultural landscape.’
-Each of her textile designs is a response to a specific place - an identifiable and memorable point on OS landranger maps.
+Each of her textile designs is a response to a specific place - an identifiable and memorable point on OS landranger maps, with accompanying journal posts to tell the story of each design.
 This reminds us of the placemaking embedded within Australian aboriginal art and you know we love a story… so you can imagine our salivation.
 All of Eleanor’s fabrics are developed and sampled on the loom in her London studio, and woven in Britain.
 Her homage to heritage craftsmanship is to be admired.
-We are a little obsessed with the chalky hues of the Finchingfield Blanket - a composition that would would liven up any space.
-We also have a soft spot for the gorgeous Suffolk medieval church-inspired Blythburgh Blanket.
+We are a little obsessed with the chalky hues of the Finchingfield Blanket, designed with the muse of a North Essex village of the same name and heralded as the most beautiful village of England’.
+The reversible Tuulevurr is another favourite, named after the Estonian word for windmill to echo its rhythmic movement and featuring an ‘age-old palette’ of warm neutral / indigo hues.
+We also have a soft spot for the gorgeous Suffolk medieval church-inspired Blythburgh Blanket and the Coggeshall Blanket whose story stems from the early Saxon Essex town listed in the Doomesday book of 1086 as Cogheshala.

 4. Charlotte Gaisford - textile and wallpaper designer, based in Northumberland

-We wouldn’t be able to post our first spotlight on British designers without including Charlotte Gaisford.
-Charlotte’s work is endlessly enchanting through its modern energetic, yet also conversely traditional hues and designs.
+We wouldn’t be able to post our first spotlight on British based designers without including prominent fabric and wallpaper designer, Charlotte Gaisford.
+Drawn from many eras and styles, Charlotte’s work is endlessly enchanting through its modern energetic, yet also conversely traditional hues and designs.
 The details are exquisite, with carefully juxtaposed textures, materials and prints that evoke confidence and a charming playfulness.
-She invites clients to play boldly with design, offerring mood boards with complimentary prints such as this one for the Alice Green Wallpaper which features some of our favourites.
-We love Charlotte’s sustainable approach to manufacturing - using 100% natural materials and designing and printing to fulfil orders from her home in rural Northumberland.
-There is going to be a time when Red Beach, Betty Red, Flamingo and /or London Birds fabric or wallpaper grace our spaces.
-But for now we onlook in awe at the wizardry of Charlotte’s designs.
+She encourages clients to play boldly and bravely with design, offering mood boards with complimentary prints such as this one for the Alice Green Wallpaper which features some of our favourites.
+We love Charlotte’s sustainable approach to manufacturing - using 100% natural materials, holding no stock and printing to fulfil orders from her home in rural Northumberland.
+If we had to play favourites, Red Beach, Betty Red, Flamingo and London Birds deserve a mention.
+However, with a range comprising 158 fabrics and 30 wallpapers, we are in awe of the wizardry of Charlotte’s entire portfolio.

 5. Kate Hawkins - fine artist and wallpaper designer, based in London